The Off-Season: Commercial performance

 On the day of its release, The Off-Season broke Spotify's one-day streaming record for 2021 up until that point with 62 million streams.
 In the United States, the album debuted at number one on the US Billboard 200, earning 282,000 album-equivalent units (including 37,000 copies as pure album sales) in its first week.
 This became Cole's seventh US number one album on the chart.
 At the time of its release, The Off-Season achieved the largest streaming week of 2021, accumulating over 325.5 million on-demand streams of the album's 12 tracks, surpassing Morgan Wallen’s Dangerous: The Double Album which debuted with 240.18 million streams for its 30 songs in its first week.
 The project also earned the largest week of 2021 for a hip-hop album, until being surpassed by Kanye West’s album Donda. and Drake's album Certified Lover Boy.
-In its second week, the album dropped to number two on the chart, earning an additional 92,000 units.
+In its second week, the album dropped to number two on the chart, earning an additional 92,000 units, while losing the number one position to Olivia Rodrigo's debut album, Sour.
 In its third week, the album dropped to number three on the chart, earning 58,000 more units.
 In its fourth week, the album dropped to number four on the chart, earning 44,000 units.
 As of December 2021, the album has earned over 1,000,000 album-equivalent units in the United States.

 Four songs from The Off-Season debuted in the top ten on the US Billboard Hot 100, with "My Life" (at 2), "Amari" (at 5), "Pride Is the Devil" (at 7), and "95 South" (at 8).
 Drake, Juice WRLD, Lil Wayne & Lil Uzi Vert are the only other artists to have four songs debut in the top ten.
 "Interlude" debuted at number eight the previous week giving the album five top ten singles.
 Every song on the album charted in the top forty on the Hot 100.